 The Battle of the Coral Sea was about the strategy of dealing with an unseen enemy.
 Nearly all competitive strategies have an element of knowing your opponent to gain the upper hand.
 For centuries, military forces have designated individuals and groups to provide reconnaissance and intelligence on enemy forces.
-In the modern military, this is often wrapped up in the acronym C4ISR, which stands for Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance.
+In modern military technology, this is often wrapped up in the acronym C4ISR, which stands for Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance.

 Use of Technology